 Morphology and Syntax

-Nouns do not change with respect to gender and, normally to number.
+Nouns do not change with respect to gender.
 The so-called class words are frequently employed before the word to restrict its meaning.
 Examples:

 ua nu "coconut" is formed with the class word ua ("fruit")